paulober/Pico-W-Stub/README.md

 # Disclaimer

-Most documentation snippets are from [Micropython Docs](https://docs.micropython.org/en/v1.19.1/).
+- Most documentation snippets are from [Micropython Docs](https://docs.micropython.org/en/v1.19.1/).
 Many thanks to Damien P.George, Paul Sokolovsky, and their other contributors.
 The version i uses was last updated on 09.
 August 2022.

+- This repository is based on [github.com/cpwood/Pico-Stub](https://github.com/cpwood/Pico-Stub).

 ## Using the Stubs

-The easiest way to use these stubs is by installing the [Pico-Go extension]() and then choosing `Pico-Go > Configure project` from the command palette.
+The easiest way to use these stubs is by installing the [Pico-W-Go extension](https://marketplace.visualstudio.com/items?itemName=paulober.pico-w-go) and then choosing `Pico-W-Go > Configure project` from the command palette.
 This will configure your project for auto-completion and linting.
 Linting is performed by [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance).

 Alternatively, if you'd prefer to use [Micropy CLI](https://github.com/BradenM/micropy-cli) with [Pylint](https://www.pylint.org/), follow [these instructions](micropy.md#using-the-stubs).